goorkamateusz/GooUnity/README.md

 # Playground Engine

 It is a experimental code base for RPG 3D games.
-The aim of this is a implement the most common and useful games systems, objects and logics with the full care about architecture, good patterns and code smells.
+The idea for this project is implement the most common and useful games systems, objects and logics with the full care about architecture, good patterns and code smells.
 I hope it will systematically grow and develop this will be instructive.

+Code is totally **work in progress** so...
+You can join to creating this!

 ## Notes